ffarella/ews/installers/ews_environnement/local_deployement/build_instructions.md

 1. Open **VSCode** and open a terminal.
-2. Go in the scri0p
+2. Go in the scripts
 2. Type:
     ```
     DEL /f %USERPROFILE%\.condarc